tomsWebConsulting/twcsl/v7.1/Element/Body/Body Background Image/README.md

 ## Quick Install

 * Add code from file **[body background image.css][2]** to Website > Pages >
   Custom Code > Custom CSS.
+Refer to [Using the CSS Editor][199] for details.
   Read the code for any instructions within.

 * Add code from file **[body background image.html][3]** to Website > Pages >
   Custom Code > Code Injection > HEADER.
 Refer to [Per-page code injection][4]